 Lockdown Microsoft PowerISO Video Transcript

-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure PowerISO using PolicyPak.

 I’ve already got PowerISO installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 I’ll open up PowerISO, go to Options – Configuration, and examine the application settings a user has access to.